Add Recipe!Hit The 'ADD RECIPE' Button To Submit Your Recipes On VeganRecipeNews.

 Cilantro has healing power

-Cilantro or Coriander (bot.
-Coriandrum sativum) is one of the oldest culinary herbs in the world.
-Especially in India, China, and Egypt, People value it for millennia.
+Cilantro, also known as coriander (botanical name: Coriandrum sativum), is one of the oldest culinary herbs in the world.
+Especially in India, China, and Egypt, People have valued it for millennia.

 The healing properties of the herb have been reported in Sanskrit scriptures and the Old Testament.
-Even the ancient medical pioneer Hippocrates praised Coriander as herbal medicine.
-The green herb is up to 60 centimeters high, has white to reddish flowers, and brown to yellow fruits.
+Even the ancient medical pioneer Hippocrates praised Coriander as an herbal medicine.
+The green herb can reach heights of up to 60 centimeters, features white to reddish flowers, and produces brown to yellow fruits.

 The seeds you can harvest from July to August.
 The high content of health-promoting phytonutrients and essential oils in Coriander is the reason for its effect.